 The World Poker Tour has made multiple stops at Live!
 Casino & Hotel Maryland over recent years.
-The stops involve substantial tournament series consisting of over 20 events, including a $3,500 main event that counts as an official WPT Main Tour event from which winners join the WPT Champions Club.
+The stops involve a substantial tournament series of over 20 events, including a $3,500 main event that counts as an official WPT Main Tour event from which winners join the WPT Champions Club.
 The event at Live!
 Maryland has featured prize pools exceeding $1.5 million before.

 The World Poker Tour has made WPTDeepStacks stops at Live!
 Maryland, as well.

 Maryland State Championship